jerhon/hs-dependency-injection-source-generators/README.md

 * Need to deal with namespaces on the factory classes to match the class better.
   * deal with nested classes
   * deal with nested namespaces
+* Potentially use the semantic model as a better substitute for the direct syntax tree.
+* Add a LOT more tests.
+* Add errors around situations where the syntax is not supported.